wcjochem/py-geospatial-2020/README.md

 ## Installation and set-up
 This workshop will require a suite of somewhat specialised packages that depend on some low-level libraries which are non-trivial to install (especially on Windows).
-I recommend that you use the [conda](https://docs.conda.io/projects/conda/en/latest/index.html) package manager to install them on your system.
+I recommend that you use the [conda](https://docs.conda.io/projects/conda/en/latest/index.html) package manager to install them on your system (and not something like `pip`).

 First install conda (or [miniconda](https://docs.conda.io/en/latest/miniconda.html)) on your system following the instructions on their site.
 Then enter your terminal or command prompt program.
 Navigate to where you have downloaded or cloned the workshop files.
 Finally, create a new environment and install all the required packages and their dependencies by running this command: